 GLMS provides a breakdown of outcomes for a ‘young’ sub-population.
 This is to reflect the fact that the large majority (over 80%) of those that qualified from an undergraduate course in 2020/21 at a UK HE provider (at either NQF levels 4,5 or 6) were under the age of 30, and that new entrants to the labour market are likely to have a limited amount of work experience.
 Analysis of this sub-group allows comparisons between similarly-aged graduates and non-graduates.

 Employed – individuals that had at least one hour of paid employment in the reference week.
 This includes individuals that worked both full time and part time.

-Medium/Low Skilled Employment – a job categorised within the Standard Occupation Classification (SOC) codes 4-9.
+Medium/Low Skilled Employment – a job categorised within the Standard Occupation Classification (SOC 2020) codes 4-9.
 SOC 4-9 includes administrative and secretarial occupations; skilled trades’ occupations; caring, leisure and other service occupations; sales and customer service occupations; process, plant and machine operatives and elementary occupations.

 Unemployed – individuals that were not in employment during the reference week and were actively seeking work.

 Inactive – also known as the economically inactive, these are individuals that were not employed and did not seek work over the reference period or were seeking work over the reference period, but unavailable to start work (for example graduates undertaking further study).

 Unemployment Rate – the proportion of the specified economically active population (i.e. in work or unemployed) who are unemployed.
 This excludes individuals who are economically inactive.
 Unemployment is defined under the International Labour Organization (ILO) measure, which assesses the number of jobless people who want to work, are available to work and are actively seeking work.
 This is consistent with the ONS definition of unemployment.

 Proportion of Part-time Workers - the proportion of the total specified population who report that they work part time.
-The total population is comprised of individuals who report that they work either full time or part time (i.e not including those who are unemployed or inactive) but will vary based on whether we are focusing on the working age population (16-64 year olds) or the young population (21-30 year olds).
+The total population is comprised of individuals who report that they work either full time or part time (i.e. not including those who are unemployed or inactive).

-GLMS is produced using data from the UK quarterly Labour Force Survey (LFS) - a survey of households living at private addresses in the UK.
-Its purpose is to provide information on the UK labour market which can then be used to develop, manage, evaluate and report on labour market policies.
+GLMS is produced using data from the UK quarterly Labour Force Survey (LFS) – an ONS survey of households living at private addresses in the UK.
+Its purpose is to provide information on the UK labour market which can then be used to develop, manage, evaluate, and report on labour market policies.
 For more information on the methodology and quality of the LFS data please refer to the ONS website.

 Weighting: The LFS collects information on a sample of the population.
 To enable us to make inferences from this sample to the entire eligible population we must apply weights to the sample data.
 This entails assigning each responding or imputed case a weight, which can be thought of as the number of people in the population which that case represents.
 These weights are calculated such that they sum to a set of known population totals, and the weights of an entire dataset will sum to the eligible population of the UK.
 For further information on LFS weighting, please refer to the ONS User Guidance for the LFS.

-GLMS only provides simple outcome measures based on survey data and do not control for the differences in characteristics between graduates, postgraduates and non-graduates.
-This means that the outcomes reported may not be wholly attributable to the fact that an individual holds a particular qualification, but instead could reflect other factors, such as their wider skills, experience, or natural ability.
-That is, other factors such as regional variations, parental background, gender, innate ability or ethnicity may also have an impact on employment and earnings outcomes that we do not measure in this analysis.
+GLMS only provides simple outcome measures based on survey data and does not control for the differences in characteristics between graduates, postgraduates, and non-graduates.
+This means that the outcomes reported may not be wholly attributable to the fact that an individual holds a particular qualification, but instead could reflect other factors, such as regional variations, parental background, gender, innate ability, previous skills and experience or ethnicity.

 The R code used to produce the data for the publication is available for access via GitHub.